kp-code-challenger/roots-and-fruits/README.md

 * Heroku URL: https://roots-and-fruits.herokuapp.com/plants

 * What is it?
-See spec/regresssion/app_spec.rb for capabilities.
+See [the specs](https://github.com/kp-code-challenger/roots-and-fruits/blob/main/spec/regression/app_spec.rb) for capabilities.
 It's basically a thin caching layer over the Trefle API.

 * Ruby version: 2.7